pravin-maker/CV/README.md

 # Praveen S – Resume

 Welcome to my resume repository!
-Here you can find my CV and other professional documents.
+Here you can find my Reasume and other professional documents.

 ## 📄 My Resume
 You can download my resume here: